Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Results

-For \textit{diff} category, our models outperform all baselines, achieving approximately 80\% AUROC compared to the GT.
-This suggests that our models effectively leverage medical history to track temporal changes in clinical findings.
-However, performance in the \textit{diff} subset is generally lower than in the \textit{same} subset even for the GT.
-We hypothesize that this discrepancy may be due to rapid status changes (\eg, within 2 days), which can place patients in a ``borderline'', making accurate predictions more challenging.
+\textbf{\textit{Diff}}: Our models’ primary advantage appears when the patient’s status changes between the previous and target CXRs.
+In these cases, both of our models outperform all baselines, achieving around 80\% AUROC compared to GT performance.
+This result underscores their ability to capture changing pathologies driven by the given medical history.
+By contrast, the table classifier variants struggle significantly, particularly the \textit{Table classifier (w/ prev label)}.
+Since this method simply replicates the previous label, it fails to detect changes in pathological findings, leading to notably poor performance on the \textit{Diff} subset.
+Overall, performance in the \textit{Diff} subset is generally lower than in \textit{Same}, even for the GT.
+We hypothesize that this discrepancy arises from rapid status changes (\eg, within two days), which may place patients in a borderline state, making precise predictions more challenging.

-In the \textit{same} category, our models outperform the \textit{table classifier} but underperform compared to \textit{table classifier (w/ prev label)}, as the latter simply replicates the previous label. \mnamenull outperforms \mname thanks to its augmentation technique, which helps the model avoid altering clinical findings when there are no significant events in the medical history.
-As a result, \mnamenull achieves a 93\% AUROC in the \textit{same} subset compared to the GT, demonstrating that our model successfully recognizes when the patient's status remains unchanged with high performance.

-\textbf{Preservation of demographic info.} We show the performance regarding demographic preservation in \cref{table:test_demo}.
-While we successfully maintain gender information, we encounter limitations in preserving accurate age data.
-This suggests that gender cues are more easily detectable in the input images, whereas predicting precise age from CXR images remains a challenging task.